basecamp/handbook/titles-for-data.md

 ## Level specific traits
 ### Senior Data Analyst (L3)
-- Work doesn't necessarily need to be reviewed, but general approach may be.
+- Work doesn’t necessarily need to be reviewed, but general approach may be.
 - Comfortable operating as a manager of one, self-directing scope of work and setting timelines independently.
 - Can provide informed advice to other teams on how best to approach data-related problems.
 - Usually at least 5 years of experience.